-The shale extraction operations during the 2019 Reporting Period were conducted in accordance with the MOP approved in July 2015.
+The shale extraction operations during the 2022 Reporting Period were conducted in accordance with the MOP approved in July 2015.
+The MOP was transitioned the new Rehabilitation Management Plan (RMP) format in the 2022 reporting period.

-During the 2019 Reporting Period, extraction continued to be conducted in Domain 1 (see Appendix A - Map 3) through a series of shallow benches by dozer ripping then pushing up the shale into stockpiles which were then loaded onto trucks for transport to the storage shed.
+During the 2022 Reporting Period, extraction continued to be conducted in Domain 1 (see Appendix A - Map 3) through a series of shallow benches by dozer ripping then pushing up the shale into stockpiles which were then loaded onto trucks for transport to the storage shed.